remyxai/FFMPerative/README.md

 ### Contributing

 * Have a video processing workflow in mind?
-Raise an issue and we'll try helping to design it!
+Want to contribute to our project?
+We'd love to hear from you!
+Raise an issue and we'll work together to design it.

 ### Resources
 * [Huggingface Transformers Agents](https://huggingface.co/docs/transformers/transformers_agents)